Local NewsCrime

 Channel 13 caught up with Fiore and Sanft after court proceedings on Wednesday.

-"As of right now, we still have not gotten this case to a jury and as a result, we are under expectations by the court to not disclose until that happens," Sanft explained.
+"As of right now, we still have not gotten this case to a jury and, as a result, we are under expectations by the court to not disclose until that happens," Sanft said.

 Closing arguments, as well as Dorsey's ruling on the Rule 29 motion, are set for Thursday morning.